Yes. Managers with too many direct reports are likely to have less happy teams.

 We collected data from 381 teams representing 2,263 employees over a period of a year and defined “happy” teams as teams with more than 75% of team members reporting that they are happy while “less happy” are teams that do not meet these criteria.

 We studied managers of various team sizes and compared the stated happiness of their teams.
-The managers with more than seven direct reports are classified as overloaded managers.
+Managers with more than seven direct reports are classified as overloaded managers.
 Teams led by overloaded managers represented 99 of the 381 teams 𑁋 and of those 99 teams, only 18 were happy.

 According to our data, overloaded managers are 4x more likely to have teams that are less happy.